-What if I am overpaid benefit?
+What if I am overpaid Housing Benefit?

-A fraudulent overpayment may occur when a person has deliberately provided a false statement, or document.
-It could also be that a person has deliberately failed to report a change of circumstances.
+A fraudulent overpayment may occur when a person has provided a false statement, or document.
+It could also be that a person has failed to report a change of circumstances.
 This is with the intention of obtaining or retaining benefit.

 How do we deal with overpayments?